Devotion (Beach House album): Promotion and release

-Devotion was released to mostly positive reviews from music critics and is the first Beach House album to enter the Billboard 200 chart, debuting at number 195, selling roughly 3,000 copies upon its release.
-As of April 2012 Devotion has sold 49,000 copies in the United States according to Nielsen Soundscan.
+Beach House performing at Siren Music Festival in July 2008.

-Title and artwork
+On February 13, 2008, the band released the music video for "You Came to Me", which was directed by Skyzz Cyzyk.
+Devotion was released on February 26, 2008, through Carpark Records.
+Two days later, on February 28, they released a music video for "Heart of Chambers" that was directed by Legrand's brother, Alistair Legrand.
+Devotion became Beach House's first album to enter the Billboard 200 chart, debuting at number 195 and selling roughly 3,000 copies within a week of release.
+On April 10, the band released a music video for "Gila", with direction from Jon Irone.
+Throughout 2008, the band toured with indie pop band Papercuts; Jason Quever of Papercuts also performed live drums on Beach House's sets during this period.

 Regarding the album's title, Devotion, Legrand stated that it came from a lyric on "All the Years," another song recorded for the album, adding that while working on it that the word had been "sticking out a lot".
 She reflected on the title ten years after the album's release: "We called it Devotion for a reason.
 That was part of the story, and it’s part of our union.
 It felt like we were chasing something together.
 Two dreamers, together in a dreamworld."
 The album cover features both Scally and Legrand, who are sitting across from each other at a table with lit candles and a white cake with the album's title in blue icing.
 It was taken at the latter's apartment by Natasha Tylea.
+As of April 2012, Devotion has sold 49,000 copies in the United States according to Nielsen Soundscan.